/ tool-comparisons / Fly.io vs AWS for Solo Developers

 For solo developers, Fly.io is the better hosting platform in almost every practical sense.
 It's faster to set up, simpler to manage, and cheaper for typical workloads.
 The global deployment model gives you capabilities that would take days to configure on AWS.

 AWS makes sense in specific scenarios.
 If you're building something that requires SQS, or needs Lambda for event-driven processing, or requires S3 presigned URLs for file uploads, then AWS is the only option.
-It also makes sense if you're using the free tier strategically to run a project for 12 months at zero cost.
+It also makes sense if you're using the new-account credits strategically to run a project at near-zero cost during the six-month window (the old 12-month free tier was retired for accounts created after July 15, 2025).